1. Purpose of the policy

 - have the required knowledge, skills, abilities, experience and qualifications, and

-- be prepared to behave in an appropriate manner, to follow instructions, not intentionally harm the business of the University, use skill and care while working and behave in accordance with the University’s Code of Conduct
+- be prepared to behave in an appropriate manner, to follow instructions, not intentionally harm the business of the University, use skill and care while working and behave in accordance with the Staff Code of Conduct – Governing Policy.

-3.3 The performance management framework comprises several key elements including: probation, performance planning and review, staff development, recognising and rewarding exceptional performance, dealing with unsatisfactory performance and serious misconduct, and managing ill-health.
+4.3 The performance management framework comprises several key elements including: probation, performance planning and review, staff development, recognising and rewarding exceptional performance, dealing with unsatisfactory performance, misconduct and serious misconduct, and managing ill-health.

 - manage underperformance and unsatisfactory performance, misconduct and serious misconduct, and ill-health fairly and effectively

-3.5 The University is committed to supporting supervisors in the effective management of their staff and to foster a positive environment that is conducive to high levels of performance and engagement.
+4.5 The University is committed to supporting supervisors in the effective management of their staff and to foster a positive environment that is conducive to elevated levels of performance and engagement.

 5.1 All staff employed in ongoing or fixed-term appointments normally undergo a probationary period, during which a probation plan is developed.
 The probation plan includes a statement outlining appropriate goals, which are based on the requirements of the position as outlined in the position description, and a schedule of formal and informal meetings to monitor and review progress.
 However, a probationary period is not normally required for a fixed-term staff member on a second or subsequent reasonably contiguous appointment in a position of the same or similar duties.